 General Manager – Jane LaMonica

 I have been working here since 1989, when I first started as a camp counselor.
 Over the years I have watched Genesee Valley flourish into the amazing program it is today.
-My favorite part is the joyful sounds of Genesee Valley.
+My favourite part is the joyful sounds of Genesee Valley.
 Outside of working at The Valley, I enjoy spending time with friends and

 family, enjoying the sun, and rock climbing.

-Favorite Quote: “Discovery insists not in seeking new lands but in seeing with new eyes.”
+“Discovery insists not in seeking new lands but in seeing with new eyes.”

 Program Director – Kelly Hollifield